This wheat is from: Oklahoma Genetics, Inc

 Notes: Gallagher can have physiological leaf spotting.
 This looks like tan spot, or septoria, but is actually just a trait of the plant.

 Gallagher, a wheat variety from Oklahoma Genetics, Inc, is an early variety with good tolerance to acid soils, barley yellow dwarf, and drought.
+This is the most popular wheat grown in Oklahoma, planted on more acres than the next 4 most popular wheats combined.
 Unlike Duster, Gallagher has a large seed size.
 It is an early variety that breaks dormancy early, so it may be damaged by a late spring freeze.

 This is an excellent variety for cattlemen who want to graze their wheat in the fall and harvest in the spring: it can withstand heavy grazing.
 This is a medium short variety that may be very short in drought conditions.

 With adequate fertilization, Gallagher can exceed 12% grain protein, giving it above average baking and milling characteristics.

 Gallagher is very susceptible to scab.
 If this could be an issue, treat with a fungicide.